Shakshuka with Feta Cheese

 1 large red bell pepper, seeded and diced

-3 garlic cloves, thinly sliced
+3 garlic cloves, thinly sliced or 1 tsp garlic powder

-1 teaspoon ground cumin
+1 tsp ground cumin

-1 teaspoon sweet paprika
+1 tsp sweet or smoked paprika

-⅛ teaspoon ground cayenne, or to taste
+⅛ tsp ground cayenne, or to taste

 1 tsp kosher salt, to taste